 I still have questions –who do I contact?

 To find a list of mental health providers that are in network go to: https://www.carefirst.com/au/ and register or log in to the My Account page here: https://member.carefirst.com/mos/#/login.

 To ask questions about your coverage or claims, contact CareFirst at 844-898-3332.

 To write to CareFirst directly with a quality of care or service concern, you can:

 Write to CareFirst Quality of Care Department, P.O.
 Box 17636, Baltimore, MD 21297.

 To ask questions about your student health insurance status:

 To express concerns about your off-campus care, or obtain a referral to another provider:

 Mary Graydon Center 214

 A formal referral from the Counseling Center is generally not required to use mental health or assessment benefits from non-AU insurance plans.
 Your non-AU insurance plan may have their own referral requirements, however.
 If you already know you want private care, you can work directly with your insurance plan to locate a provider and arrange for benefits.
-Otherwise, you can make an appointment with a Counseling Center clinician to discuss your particular situation and obtain guidance with regard to locating an appropriate off-campus provider.
+Otherwise, you can "drop by" Urgent Care (M-F, 2-4pm)or make an appointment with a Counseling Center clinician to discuss your particular situation and obtain guidance with regard to locating an appropriate off-campus provider.